 No matter the seriousness of the accident or extent of the injuries, you and your loved ones need not suffer alone.
 Accident benefits are available through the auto insurer for medical and rehabilitation services not covered by OHIP, and income loss.
 You may also be eligible for compensation for your pain and suffering and other losses arising from your accident related injuries.

-With over 40 years of experience at Howie, Sacks & Henry LLP, we have a proven track record of advocating on behalf of motor vehicle accident and other personal injury victims.
+With decades of experience at Howie, Sacks & Henry LLP, we have a proven track record of advocating on behalf of motor vehicle accident and other personal injury victims.
 For more information or to have a free consultation, please contact Renee Vinett firstname.lastname@example.org – 416-361-7560.